Skip to content

 template<PrefixableUnit U> struct yobi_ : prefixed_unit<"Yi", mag_power<2, 80>, U{}> {};

-template<PrefixableUnit auto U> inline constexpr yobi_<decltype(U)> yobi;
+template<PrefixableUnit auto U> constexpr yobi_<decltype(U)> yobi;

 Scaled units